Skip to Main Content

 Sample Letters

-Within five days of a debt collector contacting you, the debt collector must provide a written notice with information about the debt.
-The debt collector can also include this information in the initial communication.
-The notice must include a form you can send back to the debt collector to dispute the debt or take other actions.
-You must make the request within 30 days of the first contact.
+The notice must include a form that can be sent back to the debt collector to dispute the debt or take other actions.
+A request must be made within 30 days of the first contact.

 Federal Law